 Goal: Learn how to create Scene Procedures and use them for top down design.
-Objectives: In order to do this you will:

 - Be able to create a Scene Procedure;

 - Be able to call a Scene Procedure;

 - Use Scene Procedures for Top Down Design;

 - Disable a call to a Scene Procedure to facilitate testing and debugging.